 Gannet in abundance on one of the seastacks

 I am fascinated by sea stacks and the birdlife on them, even though I am a bit afraid of heights and cannot go very close to them.
 There is just something surreal about being so close to so many birds, listening to their loud squawking.

-One can get quite close to the cliffs, but I didn't dare doing so, I just sat on the edge a bit further away and watched the birds.
+One can get quite close to the cliffs, but I didn't dare to go any further, I just sat on the edge a bit further away and watched the birds.

 Rauðanúpsviti lighthouse stands tall on the top of Rauðinúpur cape.
 It was built here back in 1958, but parts of it are from an older lighthouse dating back to 1929.
-From there one can see in all directions and the lighthouse and the cape are landmarks from the Atlantic ocean.
+The lighthouse and the cape are landmarks from the Atlantic ocean and from there one can see in all directions.

 I have been told that the falcon can often be seen here on the edge of the crater.
 I would have loved to see a falcon :)

 The same path is taken back to the parking lot.
-Don't forget to write your name in the guestbook before leaving :)
+Again, beware of the attack of the Arctic tern!
+And don't forget to write your name in the guestbook before leaving :)

-After spending 3 wonderful hours at Rauðinúpur we now started heading south again and visited one of only two villages on Melrakkaslétta plain peninsula, Kópasker village, where we visited the Earthquake Centre and District Museum .
+After spending 3 wonderful hours at Rauðinúpur we now started heading south again and visited one of only two villages on the Melrakkaslétta plain peninsula, Kópasker village, where we visited the Earthquake Centre and District Museum.